stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Represents a matrix constructed on a per-cell basis using Local Matrix Assembly (LMA) and is identified with ``GH_OPERATOR`` metadata.
-Properties of the operators in the LFRic infrastructure are stored in the ``operator_type`` class.
+In the LFRic infrastructure, operators are represented by instances of the ``operator_type`` class.
 LFRic operators can only have ``real``-valued data.

 .. _dynamo0.3-cma-operator: